molpopgen/ancestry_graph/notes.md

    This method avoids the hash AND removes the column from the Graph.

-#### Type redundancy

-* Currently, the flags and the status are redundant.
-* We only define ONE flag ("is sample").
-* We define a few "status" variants that are mutually-exclusive.
-* We are thus using too much storage for questionable value.

-At this point, it seems sensible to:

-* Only use the enum.
-* Convert the enum to `u32` to save space.
-* Drop the `NodeFlags` type entirely.

 #### Enum variant redundancy

 It probably makes the most sense to: